 “Born with a silver spoon in my mouth!!
 What does that even mean?
 Mummy and daddy are rich and successful, sure, but does that mean my life is all shiny and wonderful?
 No. Far from it.
 From my perspective, all I see around me are people who are more attractive, more talented, happier, and getting more love and recognition than I am.
 I really wish that people could see how hard it is to be me sometimes.”

 In fact, Eve was more likely to present the opposite view: that being born to wealthy, high-profile parents offered no life advantage what-so-ever.
 She would even go so far as to argue that it made her life more miserable.
 In truth, Eve would have been unhappy wherever she grew up—in poverty or in abundance—as it was simply part of her inherent nature to be melancholy.
-If she’d lived in the time of Hippocrates or Galen, Eve would have been diagnosed with an overabundance of the humor melaina chole, black bile.
+If she’d lived in the time of Hippocrates and Galen, Eve would have been diagnosed with an overabundance of the humor, melaina chole; black bile.

 Alex was upbeat, positive, full of drive and ambition, and constantly achieving whatever he put his mind to.
 Eve, on the other hand, found getting motivated to do anything challenging at the best of times, and self-doubt was a debilitating companion she carried with her through life.
 Alex was enthusiastic, popular, and successful, all of which Eve found to be exceedingly irritating.